bogdanblare/bogdanblare/README.md

 # ⭐: I'm a Software Engineer

 - 👀 I’m interested in coding, volleyball, games and learning new things
-- 🌱 I’m finished [The Odin Project](https://www.theodinproject.com/) and working on own IT startup
+- 🌱 I learned web programming myself and am working on own IT startup
 - 📫 You can reach up to me at hoots05dues@icloud.com or on [Linkedin](https://www.linkedin.com/in/bogdan-kulshenko-a55a22256/)
 - 😎 You should definitely check out my portfolio [here](https://www.blarebogdan.com/)